OpeningDesign/OD_Library/Tenets - Evolving and Ongoing/OpeningDesign Tenets - A working document - evolving and ongoing.md

 	 - Open Source software
 	 - Proprietary software
  - Process or Workflow development should be bidirectional.
  - Try to work with the same people over and over again.
+ - Try not to duplicate content--one content
+   - Example: An ARCH structural file and the STRUCT's structural file...or
+   - ELECT's lighting and ARCH's lighting.
  - Push it out!